andrewjw/site/_posts/2009-03-06-creating-django-management-commands.md

 handle_label rather than handle, and these functions will be called once for each commandline argument with the argument as the first parameter to the function.

-For more inspiration take a look at the <a href="http://code.djangoproject.com/svn/django/trunk/django/core/management/commands/">default management commands</a>.
+For more inspiration take a look at the  href="http://code.djangoproject.com/svn/django/trunk/django/core/management/commands/">default management commands</a>.

 Next time I'll show how you can write a real command which will help you keep your views updated if you use couchdb as a datastore.